How To Make Homemade Salsa Hotter

 If time is on your side: Let it sit overnight

 Making your salsa a day before you need it and keeping it overnight in the refrigerator can sometimes make it hotter.
-The peppers in your salsa will continue releasing capsaicin as it sits, making the dish continually hotter over time.
+The peppers in your salsa will continue releasing capsaicin as it sits, making the dish continually spicier.

 For a quick fix: Add hot sauce